mochoabuilds/-cognition-/README.md

 ## 3.3 LABEL TRAINING DATASETS

 * Bias is inevitable when training machine learning models for human action-object detections in video streams.
 To counter this bias we build datasets for each respective corner store to better debase the dominant groups claim as the norm.
 Our reality is political, but the dominant groups claim as the norm when training AI applications need not be.
 We believe this approach helps the models better "see" the sensitive interpretations of what humans feel is important.
-* Our in-house "ethographic autoencoder" translates human rules of thumb from staff and loyal regulars into a lanugage AI models can use to "see" corner stores with their own hyperlocal "intuition".
-This "intuition" will prove immensely helpful in future edge cases.
+* Our IN-HOUSE AUTOENCODER compresses human rules of thumb/labels/vectors from staff and loyal regulars into short binary codes that AI models use to "see" corner stores with their own hyperlocal "intuition".
+This "intuition" helps AI models generalize to longer sequences than those seen during training.
+It also helps us combine several store datasets to learn neighborhood level human-object representations, and easily add rich training data on the fly.

 * STEP 1 >> DataCollection - Hand labeling of human rules of thumb into video streams
-* STEP 2 >> TidyDataSet - In-house "ethnographic autonencoder" notices human-action interactions that are semantically similar to hand labeled human rules of thumb from previous video streams
+* STEP 2 >> TidyDataSet - In-house "ethnographic autonencoder" notices human-object interactions that are semantically similar to hand labeled human rules of thumb from previous video streams
-* STEP 3 >> ReproducibilityRecipe - Set up classification calculations in a way that promotes common data standards and portability across multiple corner stores for better flow of this store-by-store "intuiton" across neighborhoods
+* STEP 3 >> ReproducibilityRecipe - Set up classification calculations in a way that promotes common data standards and portability to decrease overfitting models.

+* Our IN HOUSE LABELED DATASET currently consists of 100 human action classes with 100 clips per class each lasting 10 seconds.

 ## 3.4 CONFIGURE PLATFORMS/FILES

-* VIDEO --> Capture --> Decode --> Image Processing -->
-* Stream Mgmt --> Detection -->
-* Tracking --> On Screen Display --> OUTPUT

-## 3.5 CUSTOMIZE IMPLEMENTATIONS
+## 3.5 CUSTOM INTEGRATIONS

 ## 3.6 MODEL ARCHITECTURE

+* Baed on the human visual cortex, our model contains two pathways the ventral (shape and color of objects) and the dorsal (caused by motion of objects).
+This approach helps us better represent motion using the optical flow displacement field.
+A two stream approach also helps the model better understand how repetitive actions such as "sweeping" require an understanding of different spatiotemporal cues at different scales, a tricky work of human fine-tuning.

 ## 4 EXPERIMENTAL EVALUATION